Zkkk-web/Zkkk-web/README.md

 ## 🙋‍♀️ About Me

-🎓 Wenzhou-Kean University · Computer Science · Class of 2027
+🎓 WKU· CPS · 2027

 🎯 Seeking · Java Backend Development Intern

 🏙️ Based in · Wenzhou, China · heading to Shenzhen

-💡 Interested in · FinTech · Quantitative Finance · Independent Development
+💡 Interested in · FinTech · Quantitative Finance · Blockchain

-☕ Off the screen · solo walks in the sun · coffee shops · exploring new cities
+☕ Like basking in the sun

 ---